 The shares of our Class A common stock are being offered on a "best efforts" basis.
 "Best efforts" means that Citigroup Global Markets Limited is not under any obligation to borrow and sell any of the shares offered hereby.
 Citigroup Global Markets Limited has informed us that it will use its best efforts to sell the shares offered pursuant to this prospectus, provided that it intends to borrow and sell the shares offered hereby only to the extent there is interest by investors in the 5.875% convertible senior notes in establishing hedge positions and there is corresponding demand by purchasers for the shares.
 Accordingly, there is no assurance that all or any portion of the shares offered hereby will be sold.

-The offering will be at a fixed price and will not be conducted on a continuous or delayed basis.
-The offering will terminate on or before , 2005, and the underwriter expects to deliver the shares to purchasers on or about , 2005.
+The offering will terminate on , 2005, and the underwriter expects to deliver the shares to purchasers on or about , 2005.